arzwa/MultilocusIsland/docs/paper/draft.md

 (that is, the *realized* genetic architecture of local adaptation may differ to greater or lesser extent from the genetic architecture of locally adaptive traits [@yeaman2011b]).
-We find that when total selection against migrants is not too strong ($L\bar{s}$ is small), the subset of divergently selected loci that exhibit significant differentiation at migration-selection balance constitutes a more biased subset than when $L\bar{s}$ is large (@fig:diffdetail).
+We find that when selection is fairly weak ($L\bar{s}$ is small), the subset of divergently selected loci that exhibit significant differentiation at migration-selection balance constitutes a more biased subset than when
+$L\bar{s}$ is large (@fig:diffdetail).
 Similarly, the DFE at migration-selection balance shifts more and more to larger selection coefficients when the strength of gene flow increases (@fig:diffdetail), whereas the effect on the distribution of dominance